huynhloc04/LVTN/Vision_WS/README.md

     sudo ./yolov5 -s [.wts] [.engine] s  // serialize model to plan file
     ```

-    After convert and serialize, "__.so" and "__.engine" file is generated.
+    After convert and serialize, ".so" and ".engine" file is generated.

     #####